PM delivers promise to the people of Namosi

 Bainimarama says the new station will benefit more than 18 villages in the highlands of Namosi

-The Prime Minister says fostering development and at the same time ensuring equal access for all Fijians is paramount for the Fiji First government.
+The Prime Minister says fostering development and ensuring equal access for all Fijians is paramount for the Fiji First government.

-“You told us about the long journey you used to have to take you to travel to Navua for basic health needs or Deuba for agriculture services, you explain the time and cost of these journeys and how it’s taking a toll on your quality of life and my government listens”.
+“You told us about the long journey you used to have to take you to travel to Navua for basic health needs or Deuba for agriculture services, you explain the time and cost of this journey and how it’s taking a toll on your quality of life and my government listens”

 Bainimarama says all Fijians should have the same opportunities regardless of their location.